deltachat/deltachat-pages/uk/serverguide.md

 The last 3 options remove services which are not needed for a minimal setup.

-After that we need to run `printf "#\n" > data/conf/dovecot/global_sieve_before`.
+After that we need to run `echo '#' > data/conf/dovecot/global_sieve_before`.

 ### Mailadm NGINX config

 `mailadm.example.org/new_email` needs to be reachable for HTTP requests to work.
-So first create the file `data/conf/nginx/server_name.active` and write `mailadm.example.org` to it - this means that nginx will listen to requests for this domain.
+So we need to create two files for Mailcows Nginx redirection.
+First we do `echo 'mailadm.example.org' > data/conf/nginx/server_name.active`

-Then add the following block to `data/conf/nginx/site.mailadm.custom`:
+and then we create the file `data/conf/nginx/site.mailadm.custom` and add the following block to it:

 ```
   location /new_email {